rust-lang/rust/text/0000-stabilize-catch-panic.md

-The risk of this step is that catching panics becomes an idiomatic way to deal with error-handling, thereby making exception safety much more of a headache than it is today.
-Whereas we intend for the `catch_panic` function to only be used where it's absolutely necessary, e.g. for FFI boundaries.
-How do we ensure that `catch_panic` isn't overused?
+The risk of this step is that catching panics becomes an idiomatic way to deal with error-handling, thereby making exception safety much more of a headache than it is today (as it's more likely that a broken invariant is later witnessed).
+The `catch_panic` function is intended to only be used where it's absolutely necessary, e.g. for FFI boundaries, but how can it be ensured that `catch_panic` isn't overused?

-There are two key reasons we don't except `catch_panic` to become idiomatic:
+There are two key reasons `catch_panic` likely won't become idiomatic:

-1. We have already established very strong conventions around error handling, and in particular around the use of panic and `Result`, and stabilized usage around them in the standard library.
+1. There are already strong and established conventions around error handling, and in particular around the use of panic and `Result` with stabilized usage of them in the standard library.
 There is little chance these conventions would change overnight.

-2. We have long intended to provide an option to treat every use of `panic!` as an abort, which is motivated by portability, compile time, binary size, and a number of other factors.
-Assuming we take this step, it would be extremely unwise for a library to signal expected errors via panics and rely on consumers using `catch_panic` to handle them.
+2. There has long been a desire to treat every use of `panic!` as an abort which is motivated by portability, compile time, binary size, and a number of other factors.
+Assuming this step is taken, it would be extremely unwise for a library to signal expected errors via panics and rely on consumers using `catch_panic` to handle them.

 For reference, here's a summary of the conventions around `Result` and `panic`, which still hold good after this RFC: